Your Credit Score

 Payment Protection Cover can take care of your card payments if you are unable to work due to an accident, sickness or unemployment.

-A Pension plan is an investment plan which can provide a lump sum and an income after retirement.
-A Pension plan is sometimes used as a way of providing a lump sum to repay the capital of an interest only mortgage.
+A Pension plan is an investment plan which can provide a lump sum and a retirement income.

 A personal loan is a convenient way of borrowing money for almost any purpose, and fixed monthly repayments mean it's easy to budget your finances without having to worry about changes to interest rates.